 Every noob walks in off the street and picks something off the wall of a tattoo shop.
 And the tattoos most often picked from tattoo flash will usually be displayed more prominently.
 So that the next newbie will see it and pick it faster.

 Flash tattoos are cheap because the artist doesn’t need to put in any effort.
-They’ve tattooed that same design so many times before.
-They could likely tattoo that flash design onto you with their eyes closed.
+They’ve tattooed that same design many times before.
+They could likely tattoo that flash design onto you, with their eyes closed.

 You’re unique.
 Your style is unique.
 Do you really want the exact same tattoo that thousands of people out there in the world already have?
 No!